c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 Euler angles have a problem with Gimbal Lock.
 With Euler angles, a loss of a degree of freedom occurs when two rotational axes align, which means certain orientations have multiple representations.
 There was a famous example of this on Apollo 11.
 Quaternions avoid this by providing a unique representation for every possible orientation problem.
-Theu use several rotation around a single axis and an angle.
+Quaternions use several rotation around a single axis and an angle.

 - https://base.movella.com/s/article/Understanding-Gimbal-Lock-and-how-to-prevent-it?language=en_US
 - https://en.wikipedia.org/wiki/Gimbal_lock